needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 ### Accessing the EntityQuery object

-To access the [EntityQuery] object created by [Entities.ForEach], use [WithStoreEntityQueryInField(ref query)] with the ref parameter modifier.
-This function assigns a reference to the query to the field you provide.
+To access the [EntityQuery] object that [Entities.ForEach] creates, use [WithStoreEntityQueryInField(ref query)] with the ref parameter modifier.
+This function assigns a reference to the query to the field you provide. **Note:** The EntityQuery is created in OnCreate.
+This method gives a copy of that query that can be used at any time (even before the Entities.ForEach is invoked).
+Also, this EntityQuery does not have any of the filters that the Entities.ForEach invocation sets up.

 The following example illustrates how to access the EntityQuery object implicitly created for an [Entities.ForEach] construction.
 In this case, the example uses the EntityQuery object to invoke the [CalculateEntityCount()] method.
 The example uses this count to create a native array with enough space to store one value per entity selected by the query: